Billionaire jailed in dispute over U.S.-Canada bridge project

 Stamper was ordered jailed briefly for contempt once before in the case, after Edwards found Detroit International Bridge in contempt in January 2011.
 He was released after the company assured the court that work would resume immediately on the project.

-Edwards said it was clear Moroun, Stamper and Matthew Moroun had the power to complete the connections as ordered and the maximum allowed fine of $7,500, which he imposed, would be inconsequential.
+Edwards said it was clear Moroun, Stamper and Matthew Moroun had the power to complete the project as ordered and the maximum allowed fine of $7,500, which he imposed, would be inconsequential.

-The project was intended to link the bridge with Interstate 75 and Interstate 96 in the United States directly, pulling the almost continuous flow of semitrailer trucks off surface streets.
+The project was intended to link the bridge with Interstate 75 and Interstate 96 in the United States directly, pulling semitrailer trucks off surface streets.

 "It is important that the Court impose a sanction that will ensure the completion of this project without further needless delays and inconvenience to the public," Edwards said.

-A spokeswoman for the Wayne County Sheriff said Moroun and Stamper were in an area of the jail with access to medical care should they need it.

-Moroun is in another lengthy dispute with Michigan state officials over plans to add an additional crossing.
-He wants to add one next to the Ambassador Bridge that would be privately owned, while the state of Michigan and Canada have backed a proposal to build a publicly-owned international bridge.
+Moroun is in another dispute with Michigan officials over plans to add an additional crossing.
+He wants to add one next to the Ambassador Bridge that would be privately owned, while Michigan and Canada favor a publicly owned international bridge.